 Brisbane Zoo Options

-Looking for a Brisbane Zoo to visit with your children?
-There are a number of good options in greater Brisbane, The Sunshine Coast and Gold Coast.
+Are you looking for a Brisbane Zoo to visit with your children?
+There are a surprising number of good zoo’s to enjoy in South East Queensland and many within greater Brisbane.
 You probably know of the most popular zoos, but you might be missing out on some of the smaller zoo’s who offer something a little different.
 Here’s our “best of” guide to zoos, aquatic animal attractions and animal conservation centres in and around Brisbane.

-Fig Tree Pocket, 15 minutes south-west of Brisbane -
+Fig Tree Pocket, 15 minutes south-west of Brisbane

 One of the top ten zoos in the world, Lone Pine is most famous for its koala cuddles and up-close native animal encounters.
-Unlike other zoos in Brisbane, it also features Aussie sheep dog exhibits, sheering, bird of prey exhibits, barn encounters and other “experiences” that you won’t find at other Brisbane zoos.
+Unlike other zoos in Brisbane, it also features Aussie sheepdog exhibits, sheering, bird of prey exhibits, barn encounters and other “experiences” that you won’t find at other Brisbane zoos.
 Lone Pine has long been among Brisbane’s most popular tourist attractions and a must do for Brisbane families.
 Find out more about Lone Pine Koala Sanctuary here.

-Whoa mama this is a big zoo – bring your pram!
-Australia Zoo, just north of Brisbane is our biggest and most high profile option.
-There aren’t many people, locals or tourists who haven’t heard of Steve Irwin’s famous crocodile attraction – but you may be surprised by the bredth of attractions at Australia Zoo.
-From rhino encounter, to feeding the elephants or nursing a snake or croc – it’s a big day out for Brisbane Kids.
+Australia Zoo, just north of Brisbane is Queensland’s biggest and most high profile zoo.
+There aren’t many people, locals or tourists who haven’t heard of Steve Irwin’s famous crocodile attraction – but you may be surprised by the number of attractions at Australia Zoo.
+From rhino encounters to feeding farm animals or nursing a snake or croc – it’s a big day out for Brisbane Kids.
 Don’t forget your hat, and for families with small kids, older relatives or who just don’t like walking, you can see all 1000 Australia Zoo animals from the back of a buggy – but you must book in advance.
 If you have kids who could use a pram – take it!
 See our full review of Australia Zoo here.

-So, Dream World isn’t a zoo I hear you say….well, Dream World (and Sea World) may be two of Queensland’s biggest theme parks, but both also incorporate world class animal attractions.
+So, Dream World isn’t a zoo I hear you say….well, Dream World (and Sea World) may be two of Queensland’s biggest theme parks, but both also incorporate world-class animal attractions.
 Tiger Island is where Brisbane Kids go to see gigantic tigers perform a host of tricks.
-There are up close and personal experiences, including photo opportunities with the tigers as well as experiences like sheep sheering, Daintree, outback and koala cuddling.
-If the tigers weren’t enough to fill a nappy or two, you’ll be able to meet a few salt water crocs, just to scare the jeebies out of your Brisbane Kid!
+There are up close and personal experiences, including photo opportunities with the Tigers as well as experiences like sheep shearing, Daintree, outback and koala cuddling.
+If the Tigers weren’t enough to fill a nappy or two, you’ll be able to meet a few salt watercrocs, just to scare the jeebies out of your Brisbane Kid!
 This is a zoo turned up to 11!
 You can get discount tickets here.

 OK so once you’ve seen the crocs, the sharks, the tigers and the creepy crawlies, why not head to Sea World for some great big bears.
 Sea World is an amazing place to take Brisbane kids with a broad selection of sea and farm animals, many doing amazing things.
 You’ll love the dolphin and seal shows (and can book experiences in advance) and can book in for dozens of different adventures, from swimming with sharks, to glass bottom boat tours.
 Sea World is also home to some of Australia’s most respected marine biologists, zoologists and marine vets – so it’s well worth taking curious kids for some science, heavily disguised as fun.
 It’s a MASSIVE day out, so take the pram!